yuaud/nodeJs/README.md

 GMAIL_PASSWORD = example@gmail's password

 you also need to create an app password for gmail to letting Gmail give access to third party softwares, apps.
-If you won't do that Gmail won't allow you to access your e-mail via nodemailer.
+If you don't do that Gmail won't allow you to access your e-mail via nodemailer.